swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 > "A service principal name (SPN) is a unique identifier of a service instance.
 SPNs are used by Kerberos authentication to associate a service instance with a service logon account. " - [MSDN](https://docs.microsoft.com/fr-fr/windows/desktop/AD/service-principal-names)

-Any valid domain user can request a kerberos ticket (TGS) for any domain service.
+Any valid domain user can request a kerberos ticket (ST) for any domain service.
 Once the ticket is received, password cracking can be done offline on the ticket to attempt to break the password for whatever user the service is running as.

 * [GetUserSPNs](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetUserSPNs.py) from Impacket Suite